 Happy Black Love Day: A How-To Guide

-If you have never heard of Black Love Day, than this post is definitely for you!
-Before I get into the nitty-gritty about this beloved holiday, let's do a reflection on the importance of celebration and their impact on Africans living in America.
+If you have never heard of Black Love Day, then this post is definitely for you!
+Before I get into the nitty-gritty about this beloved holiday, let's do a reflection on the importance of celebrations and their impact on the descendants of Africans living in America.

 There is an expressed need for community among those who identify as African-American.
 Our culture is a culmination of shared experiences specific to the Black existence here in America.
-Look around: we are divided on many issues that will impact our children and their children and their children.
+Look around: injustices surround us on every side, yet we are divided on many issues that will impact our children and their children and their children.
 Our COMMON UNITY has become lost.
 Our village has been fractured into tiny sects.
 The decision to make personal sacrifices for the greater good of the group is unconscionable to most.
-Our social conditioning has positioned us to be "down for the struggle" until the next distraction which impedes our progress as ONE PEOPLE.
+Social conditioning has positioned us to be "down for the struggle" until the next distraction which impedes our progress as ONE PEOPLE.

 Will we ever agree on everything?
 I highly doubt it.
 As we remain on that line of thinking, herein lies the importance of African-American Holidays.
-It is during these festivals, celebrations and ceremonies we preserve our history, customs, traditions and symbols with dignity.
-How easy is it to forget that those of us whose ancestry originated in the African Diaspora LITERALLY come from royalty.
-Yet day in and day out we trade our Majesty for temporal fads such as being bougie and bad.
+It is during these festivals, celebrations, and ceremonies we preserve our history, customs, traditions, and symbols with dignity.
+How easy is it to forget what was taken from us.

 "Nya Akoma" (pronounced N-yah Ah-coma) means get a heart, be patient.
 The Akoma is an ancient African Symbol, NOT a Valentine.

-It is on these historical and contemporary African-American holidays—ranging from slave observances to Kwanzaa, we use 24 hours to acknowledge noteworthy individuals who paved a way for us today.
-We examine historical events, cultural heritage, and religious beliefs ranging from various ideologies and African-based faiths.
+It is on these historical and contemporary African-American holidays—ranging from slave observances to Kwanzaa, we use 24 hours to acknowledge noteworthy individuals who paved a way for us today and our traditions.
+On these designated days, we examine historical events, cultural heritage, and religious beliefs ranging from various ideologies and African-based faiths.

 It is my hope, by putting emphasis on Black Love Day we become more diligent in our annual rituals; that we invest as much, if not more, time and money into holidays that specifically reflect Black culture.
 But how do we do that?
 Surely, traditional public school and the federal government is not carving out the time to teach our heritage.
 The responsibility falls on us to honor our ancestors.